-Independent learning is the ability of a child to learn on his own.
+Independent learning is the child’s ability to learn on his own.
 Another way to put it is that he takes the responsibility of learning into his own hands.
-When this happens, there are many benefits a child will gain.
+When this happens, he gains a lot of benefits.

-- Ability to problem solve– If he can’t figure out an answer, he will have to go find it elsewhere.
-He may need a little assistance at first, but over time, he will know where to go and how to research for answers.
+- Ability to problem solve– If he can’t figure out an answer, he’ll have to go find it elsewhere.
+He may need assistance at first, but over time, he’ll know where to go and how to research for answers.

-- Time management– When setting up a schedule for the week, he will have to determine the amount of time needed to complete the lessons and sometimes break them apart into steps.
-This is going to help him learn to manage his time wisely.
+- Time management– When he sets up his weekly schedule, he’ll determine the amount of time needed to complete the lessons and sometimes break them apart into steps.
+This helps him learn to manage his time wisely.

-- Intrinsic rewards for accomplishing things– As each box is checked off throughout the week, he is going to feel a sense of accomplishment.
-He is going to be proud of his work, and because he was able to do this on his own and not rely on others to tell him what to do, he is going to be motivated to keep going.
-My children always love to check off the boxes.
-They feel like they are getting somewhere.
+- Intrinsic rewards for accomplishing things– As he checks off the boxes throughout the week, he’ll feel a sense of accomplishment, and be proud of his work because he was able to do it on his own and not rely on others telling him what to do.
+This will motivate him to keep going.
+My children always love checking off the boxes.
+They feel like they’re getting somewhere.
 As adults, we know how it feels to check everything off our To Do list.

-- Discover strengths and weaknesses– He will learn if some subjects are more difficult for him than others and if he needs to make adjustments to complete his work.
+- Discover strengths and weaknesses– He’ll learn if some subjects are more difficult for him than others and if he needs to make adjustments to complete his work.

-- Learn how to adjust and adapt for his unique learning style– Once your student knows his strengths and weaknesses, he will figure out better ways to study and complete his work.
-My son realized he studied much better when he had certain types of music playing in the background.
-My daughter, on the other hand, realized she is visually distracted and would put up a display board (like you use for a science fair project) around her to block out distractions.
+- Learn how to adjust and adapt for his unique learning style– Once your student knows his strengths and weaknesses, he’ll figure out better ways to study and complete his work.
+My son realized he studied better when he had certain types of music playing in the background.
+My daughter, on the other hand, realized she’s visually distracted and would put up a display board (like you use for a science fair project) around her to block out distractions.

-- Teaches organization– In order to get all the assignments done, your student must learn to map out a plan through filling out an assignment chart or at least writing a list that can be referred to and checked off.
+- Teaches organization– In order to get all the assignments done, your student must learn to map out a plan through filling out an assignment chart or at least writing a list he will refer to and check off.

 - How to meet deadlines– Deadlines are a fact of life and having to meet them for school assignments is a great way to learn this.